PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 kernel would violate portable ONNX integer-matmul semantics, so the exact lowering is retained and the previous failure-signature hash remains fixed.

+`campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
+Its concretized dynamic-time artifact fails during XNNPACK reshape preparation, so isolated evaluation now retries once, sequentially, with the builtin interpreter after a default-delegate worker failure.
+The builtin run compares the single `output` tensor with no skip and reports `evaluation_pass=true`, `max_abs=3.3020973205566406e-05`, `mean_abs=8.416682248935103e-06`, `rmse=1.0447499868661927e-05`, and cosine similarity `0.9999999999694269`.
+Successful default-delegate evaluation is unchanged, and builtin failures are not retried.

 `best.onnx` and `best_org.onnx` remain failures rather than receiving a relaxed tolerance.
 Both simplify to the same 516-node Q/DQ graph and produce identical fixed-seed metrics with no output skip: `max_abs=58.7506103515625`,